When Weapons Form What Faith, Life, and Business All Have in Common

 And His presence?
 That’s your secret weapon.

-Because while others may rely on hustle alone, you have heaven’s backing.
+Because while others may rely on hustle alone, you've heaven’s backing.

-Isaiah says, “You will refute every tongue that accuses you.”
+Isaiah says, “You'll refute every tongue that accuses you.”

 That doesn’t mean fighting everyone on social media.
 It doesn’t mean micromanaging your reputation.